axibase/atsd-use-cases/blog/excel.md

 While there could be many reasons, both technical and cultural (e.g. network effects), that explain the tool's staying power, here's my short list of the possible reasons:

-* Excel combines the data and the code in a single file.
+* Excel combines **data and code** in a single file.
 This bundling approach works well for ad hoc (task specific) analysis.
 Unlike R and Python, changing the existing data or creating new records with click and copy beats writing `for each` loops and `INSERT` statements.

-* Charting library that covers all the bases for graphical representation of data.
+* **Charting library** that covers the bases for graphical representation of data.
 It may not offer the latest and greatest visualization options (choropleths, Voronoy diagrams, cross-tabs, etc) but works for the majority of use cases.

-* Reference style that works for staged calculations.
+* **Reference style** that works for staged calculations.
 Whether `R1C1` or `A1`, users find the Excel way of passing calculation results _by reference_ most intuitive.

-In particular, being able to assemble step-by-step calculations by referring to other cells makes visual programming with numbers very simple to master.
+Being able to assemble step-by-step calculations by referring to other cells makes visual programming with numbers very simple to master.

 ![](./images/excel-ref-1.png)

-In combination with a compact syntax that allows fixing referenced rows/columns `$A$1` and `LOOKUP`/`VLOOKUP` functions, it provides a  programming environment that works even for non-programmer users.
+In combination with a compact syntax that allows fixing referenced rows/columns `$A$1` and `LOOKUP`/`VLOOKUP` functions, it provides a  programming environment that appeals to non-programmers.

 Lessons learned: